lroethan/lroethan.github.io/_pages/about.md

   - /about.html
 ---

 Zhicheng Pan (潘志诚 in Chinese) is a First-year Ph.D student at School of Data Science and Engineering, [East China Normal University (ECNU)](https://english.ecnu.edu.cn/).
 He is currently a ECNU-[PingCAP](https://www.pingcap.com/) joint Ph.D, used to be a Data Dev intern in [Taobao](https://www.taobao.com/) and a Research intern in [Alibaba Cloud](https://www.aliyun.com/).
 He botained both of his M.S. degree (2022) and B.S. degree (2019) from School of Computer Science and Technology, [Soochow University](https://www.suda.edu.cn/).
-His research interests focus on in-database machine learning, and implementing database internals with AI.
+His current research interests focus on AI4DB.

 Publications
 ------